brownkat6/katrinarbrown/docs/courses.md

 #### Usual Gamut of Academic Accolades:
  * Harvard University GPA: 3.97/4.0
  * Graduated magna cum laude (missed summa by a hair oops)
- * Phi Beta Kappa - Inducted to the oldest academic honor society in the United States (top 10% of Harvard graduating class based on coursework)
+ * Phi Beta Kappa - Inducted to the oldest academic honor society in the United States (top 10% of Harvard graduating class based on coursework rigor and merit)
  * John Harvard Scholar - Awarded to students in the top 5% of their class in terms of GPA.
  * Detur Book Prize Recipient - Awarded for outstanding academic performance during the first three semesters at Harvard College.
   * [IAG Scholarship](https://www.iag-online.org/Scholarships/) recipient - awarded annually to the top 2 students academically and extracurricularly in Indiana